What Motivated Them to Start?

 The Early Days

-Their first 3 years together were tough, sometimes not making any money with running search traffic to affiliate offers, but continuously learning the trade regardless: other channels of driving traffic, SEO, etc. The brothers realized and accepted that it was a long process as none of their mentors became successful overnight.
+Their first 3 years together were tough, sometimes not making any money from running paid search traffic to affiliate offers, but continuously learning the trade regardless: other channels of driving traffic, SEO, etc. The brothers realized and accepted that it was a long process as none of their mentors became successful overnight.

 Short-term, the situation was stress-free.
 Their parents paid for their 4 years of college and rent.